wufeihuang/docs/手写系列/promise.md

     else {
       return resolve(x)
     }
+  } else {
+    // 2.3.4 If x is not an object or function, fulfill promise with x. return resolve(x)
   }

-  // 2.3.4 If x is not an object or function, fulfill promise with x. return resolve(x)
 }
 ```